School discipline: The rights of students with IEPs and 504 plans

 All students, including students with IEPs and 504 plans, must follow school rules.

-If a student breaks a rule, the school has the authority to discipline her.
+If students break a rule, the school has the authority to discipline them.
 School discipline actions can range from minor to very serious, and from the traditional to the more progressive.

 Here are some examples of school discipline:

 Parent contact: Calling a child’s parents or sending a note home

 Conference: Having the child meet with a principal or teacher, sometimes joined by parents or caregivers

 Schoolwork: Requiring the child to do schoolwork, like writing the same sentence over and over on the chalkboard

 Counseling: Pairing the child with a professional to talk about the misbehavior

 Detention: Placing a child in a supervised area during or after school